justincy/docs/app/2.0/docs/devguide/custom-elements.md

 with `super`, and so on.

-**Document your mixins.** The Polymer build and lint tools require some extra documentation tags to property analyze mixins and elements that use them.
+**Document your mixins.** The Polymer build and lint tools require some extra documentation tags to properly analyze mixins and elements that use them.
 Without the documentation tags, the tools will log warnings.
 For details on documenting mixins, see [Class mixins](../tools/documentation#class-mixins) in Document your elements.
 {.alert .alert-info}